Alex-Wang1/CSE-110-Lab_0/index.md

 > Me as a programmer and a person

 **As a programmer, I like to do web dev, more about front end.
-Since interacting with the user makes me feel interesting than building the database,etc.**
+Since interacting with the user makes me feel interesting than building the database, etc.**

 **As a person I like inline speed skating and road cycling, just about to join the UCSD Cycling Team and looking forward to the Fall quarter training.**